-The student's Supervisory Committee plays an integral role in guiding him/her through the graduate education.
-No later than the second semester, the student should choose a major professor, i.e., an advisor.
-The major professor must be an SCS faculty member who has graduate directive status.
-In the case of co-advisors, then at least one of the advisors must be an SCS faculty member with graduate directive status.
-If the other co-advisor is not an SCS faculty member, then he/she must hold an appointment to Courtesy faculty rank in Computational

-Science with graduate co-directive status.
+The student's Supervisory Committee should play an integral role in guiding him/her through their graduate education.
+By the end of a student's second academic year semester, the student should choose a major professor, i.e., an advisor.
+The major professor must be an DSC faculty member who has graduate faculty status.
+In the case of co-advisors, then at least one of the advisors must be an DSC faculty member with graduate faculty status.
+If the other co-advisor is not an DSC faculty member, then he/she must hold an appointment to Courtesy faculty rank in Computational Science with graduate faculty status.
 Upon request of the major professor, a Supervisory Committee will be established which will oversee the Program of Study, monitor the student's adherence to graduate policies, evaluate progress towards the degree, and assess the thesis or final project.
-The Supervisory Committee must consist of a minimum of three members of the graduate faculty including the major professor; the Committee must consist of a majority of tenured/tenure-track SCS faculty.
-The composition of the Supervisory Committee must be on file in the SCS; this form must be on file at the time the student schedules the defense of his/her project or thesis.
+The Supervisory Committee must consist of a minimum of three members of the graduate faculty including the major professor; the Committee must consist of a majority of tenured/tenure-track DSC faculty.
+The student must complete a departmental form specifying the composition of the Supervisory Committee; it should be completed no later than the semester before the student schedules the defense of his/her project or thesis.

-Any changes in the Supervisory Committee must be approved by the major professor and the Director of Graduate Studies.
-In addition, the appropriate form must be submitted.
+Any changes in the Supervisory Committee must be approved by the major professor and the departmental Associate Chair for Graduate Studies.